Chief Executive's overview

 Hosting CERA as a departmental agency for 14 months leading up to the transition ensured we were able to hit the ground running post 18 April.
 We now have staff across Christchurch and Wellington supporting the regeneration efforts, an additional member of the Executive Leadership Team and are more outward facing than ever before.
 Our focus in this space over the coming year is to support the new regeneration agencies and local government to complete the transition back to more traditional governance arrangements.

 The Security and Intelligence Group (SIG) has continued to mature, and focus its efforts around the Officials Committee for Domestic and External Security Coordination (ODESC).
 Our goal in this area remains for New Zealand to have a world-class national security sector, and we are justifiably proud of the well-coordinated, forward-leaning and effective system that we now have.
 To progress this we have coordinated the Government and sector’s response to an independent review of New Zealand’s intelligence agencies, and led the refresh of New Zealand’s Cyber Security Strategy.

 In tandem with this, we continue to grow in the resilience space.
-The synergies between the GCG, Ministry of Civil Defence and Emergency Management (MCDEM), the SIG and the PAG continue to grow.
-The Ministry of Civil Defence and Emergency Management, which became part of DPMC in April 2014, is now fully embedded in the Department.
+The synergies between the GCG, the National Emergency Management Agency, the SIG and the PAG continue to grow.
+The Agency, which became part of DPMC in April 2014, is now fully embedded in the Department.